 Floor Heating Systems

-Floor space heaters use radiant heat from the floor to warm an area and allow you and your family to walk outside without boots or super-warm shoes.
+Floor space heaters use radiant energy from the floor to warm an area and allow you and your family to walk outside without boots or super-warm shoes.
 The heat coming from the floor rises into the air and provides a uniform temperature throughout the entire screen porch.
-These systems require professional installation and aren’t the cheapest option to consider, but it may be worth it to provide your family with a nice, cozy outdoor atmosphere.
+These systems require professional installation and aren’t the cheapest option to consider, but a floor radiant heater is worth it to provide your family with a nice, cozy outdoor atmosphere.

 Passive Heating Solutions to Consider